alexsamra3d/Elegoo-Saturn-4-Timelapse-Setup/README.md

 # Project Documentation: Arducam 64MP Timelapse Monitor

-This project provides a high-resolution timelapse capture system for the **Arducam 64MP Hawkeye** sensor, managed via **PM2** for 24/7 reliability on Raspberry Pi.
+This project is an updated version of Ryan Gill's solution for resin 3D printer timelapses.
+This particular project describes a high-resolution timelapse capture system for the **Arducam 64MP Hawkeye** sensor, managed via **PM2** for 24/7 uptime.

 ---